AlessioScarfone/Digital-Signature-Chrome-Extension/README.md

 - **hostapp-src**: contains the source code of the native application.
 - **hostapp-dist**: contains all the files necessary for installing and running the application.

 Chrome extension gets data from browser and pass it to native application using [Chrome Native Messaging](https://developer.chrome.com/extensions/nativeMessaging).
-A middleware parse the received message from the browser and prepare data for the native application that will sign the document and return the data needed for the extension.
+A middleware parses the received message from the browser and prepare data for the native application that will sign the document and return the data needed for the extension.

 ####  5.1.
 Chrome Extension structure